February 28th

 Meaning of the subhAShita:

-Would a lion - the frontrunner among the respectable, who is desirous of eating the flesh from the slit forehead of a rut elephant, even when emaciated with hunger, haggard with age, slacking (in energy), distressed abundantly, troubled and losing salubrity - eat dilapidated grass?!
+Would a lion—the frontrunner among the respectable, who is desirous of eating the flesh from the slit forehead of a mad elephant, even when emaciated with hunger, haggard with age, slacking (in energy), distressed abundantly, troubled and losing salubrity—eat dilapidated grass?!

 Commentary:

 A lion is not called the king of the jungle for no reason.
-He keeps his head high because he is strong, ferocious and majestic.
-He doesn't bow down under circumstances and lose his self-esteem.
-Just because he is waning with hunger, lean with age, weak in his pounce, facing multitudes of troubles while losing life's vital energy, he will not succumb to his state of affairs.
-He still will be desirous of eating the flesh by slitting open the forehead of an elephant - not just any elephant, but a jagged one who is rut with rage.
-His physical state won't put a dent to his valor!
-He would never settle for eating some dry grass just because it is easier and available.
+He keeps his head high because he is strong, ferocious, and majestic.
+He doesn't bow down under any circumstance, or lose his self-esteem.
+Just because he is waning with hunger, lean with age, weak in his pounce, and facing multitudes of troubles while losing life's vital energy, he will not succumb to his state of affairs.
+He will still be desirous of eating flesh by slitting open the forehead of an elephant—not just any elephant, but a jagged one who is rut with rage.
+His physical state won't put a dent in his valor!
+He would never settle for eating dry grass because it is easily and abundantly available.

 The point here is not herbivores versus carnivores.
-The aspect of interest here is that what doesn't come naturally to him, will not come to him in times of dire circumstance either!
-Stooping down from our own values, morals, virtues and views due to external situations should not be an option.
-Nobility comes from being steady, strong and firm through all kinds of circumstance like the lion.
+The aspect of interest here is that what doesn't come naturally to him, will not come to him in times of dire circumstance either.
+No compromise whatsoever!
+Nobility comes from being steady, strong, and firm through all kinds of circumstances like the lion.
+Stooping down from our own values, morals, virtues, and views due to external situations should not be an option.

 Keep thy values and standards at all times.